 Welcome to the OpenGL Performer application development environment.
 OpenGL Performer provides a programming interface (with ANSI C and C++ bindings) for creating real-time graphics applications and offers high-performance, multiprocessed rendering in an easy-to-use 3D graphics toolkit.
-OpenGL Performer interfaces with the OpenGL graphics library; this library combined with the IRIX or Linux operating system forms the foundation of a powerful suite of tools and features for creating real-time 3D graphics applications.
+OpenGL Performer interfaces with the OpenGL graphics library; this library combined with the IRIX, Linux, or MicroSoft Windows (Windows 2000, Windows NT, or Windows XP) operating system forms the foundation of a powerful suite of tools and features for creating real-time 3D graphics applications.

-The OpenGL Performer Getting Started guide introduces the most important concepts and classes in the Performer libraries.
-A full explanation of all Performer classes can be found in the OpenGL Performer Programmer's Guide.
+This guide introduces the most important concepts and classes in the Performer libraries.
+A full explanation of all OpenGL Performer classes can be found in the OpenGL Performer Programmer's Guide.
 Use this guide to quick-start your programming using the OpenGL Performer application programming interface (API.)